smsfire/php-sdk/readme.md

 > The `flash` param depends of route that were settled on your account as well of each carrier's availability for this feature.
 Contact your account manager to know more about it.

-## Namespace - Smsfire\\Exceptions

-Custom exceptions that allows you a better error handling.

-### SmsfireException

-This will be thrown when any SDK required types and data were not meet.

-### HttpException

-This will be thrown when the core API has some request problem as timeout or bad data for example.

 ## Namespace - Smsfire\\Sms\\Messages

 This namespace allows you to send SMS messages.